cemac/DCMEX/manual/README.md

 * **CBX** Cloud base above sea level (in km)
 * **CTX** Cloud top above sea level (in km)

+The height of the camera above sea level has been added to the height estimates to give cloud heights above sea level

 * Cloud Base Height Range: 5.5km -8.5km
 * Cloud Top Height Range: 7.02km - 13.11 km